yergin/local-mcp-hub/AI-CODE-PRINCIPLES.md

    5.2 Make functions generic where possible

    5.3 Separation of Concerns: split concerns up at every level into separate modules, files, classes, functions and data structures.

+   5.4 Favour designs that don't use magic numbers and prefer automatically calculated values to configs

+   5.5 Be careful to not overfit the design to the test data, make it flexible